tenbaset/OrgChart/README.md

 # [Perhaps you'd prefer the Web Components version](http://github.com/dabeng/OrgChart-Webcomponents)

 ## Foreword
 - First of all, thanks a lot for [wesnolte](https://github.com/wesnolte)'s great work:blush: -- [jOrgChart](https://github.com/wesnolte/jOrgChart).
-The thought that using nested tables to build out the tree-like orgonization chart is amazing.
+The thought that using nested tables to build out the tree-like organization chart is amazing.
 This idea is more simple and direct than its counterparts based on svg.
 - Unfortunately, it's long time not to see the update of jOrgChart. on the other hand, I got some interesting ideas to add, so I choose to create a new repo.
 - Font Awesome provides us with administration icon, second level menu icon and loading spinner.